 - tell your employees that you have made a claim and that they do not need to take any more action

 - pay your employee their wages, if you have not already

-You must pay the full amount you are claiming to your employee, even if your company is in administration.
+You must pay the full amount you are claiming to your employee and pay the associated employee tax and National Insurance Contributions, even if your company is in administration.
 If you're not able to do that, you'll need to repay the money back to HMRC.
 The same applies in relation to employer National Insurance Contributions and pension contributions you claim regarding your employee.
 The full amount you claim in respect of these must be paid or you will need to repay the money back to HMRC.

-Employers cannot enter into any transaction with the worker which reduces the wages below this amount.
+Employers cannot enter into any transaction with the worker which reduces the wages below the amount claimed.
 This includes any administration charge, fees or other costs in connection with the employment.
 Where an employee had authorised their employer to make deductions from their salary, these deductions can continue while the employee is furloughed provided that these deductions are not administration charges, fees or other costs in connection with the employment.